Search the Web

 Thursday, October 6, 2011

-Corned Beef and Cheese Rice Balls
+Corned Beef and Cheese Rice Balls by RiA

 I got this from Flavors Magazine.
 It looked so delicious in the picture and it was so easy to do.
 I had a little bit of problem at first because the rice I made was not so sticky and the original recipe calls for a cubed cheese and rolled into the corned beef.
 I made a solution for both the problems I had.
 I added more water in the rice to make it stickier and then cooked the corned beef and cheese together and then rolled in the rice.